SharleentheCEO/Phase3_project/README.md

 2. Create a new branch.
 3. Submit a pull request.

-##For More Information
+## For More Information
 See the full analysis in the Jupyter Notebook or review this presentation .
-For additional information, contact Scholar Chepkirui at scholarchepkirui@gmail.com
+For additional information, contact Sharleen Liz at lizsharleen381@gmail.com